-UWO was led by sophomore Megan Footit and senior Nikki Differt, who both shot a nine-over round of 81, and their team score of 359 was just enough to edge out Lake Forest College at 360 strokes a couple of shots here and there that we would like to have back, but that's golf."
+UWO was led by sophomore Megan Footit and senior Nikki Differt, who both shot a nine-over round of 81, and their team score of 359 was just enough to edge out Lake Forest College at 360 strokes.

 The team was pleased with their performance, but after winning the meet, they were immediately looking ahead at how they can better themselves throughout the remainder of the season.